dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

     - **Interfaces**:
         1. **`POST /friends/requests`**
             - **Purpose:** Sends a friend request to another user.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the user to send a friend request to.
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - Confirmation message or an error response.
         2. **`POST /friends/requests/accept`**
             - **Purpose:** Accepts an incoming friend request.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the user whose friend request is being accepted.
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - Confirmation message or an error response.
         3. **`DELETE /friends`**
             - **Purpose:** Removes a friend from the user's friend list.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the friend to be removed.
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - Confirmation message or an error response.
         4. **`DELETE /friends/requests`**
             - **Purpose:** Rejects a pending friend request.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the user whose request is being rejected.
+            - **Returns:**
+                - Confirmation message or an error response.
+        5. **`GET /friends/requests`**
+            - **Purpose:** Retrieves a user's pending friend requests.
+            - **Requires:**
                 - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
-                - Confirmation message or an error response.
+                - A list of pending friend requests on success, or an error message on failure.
-        5. **`GET /friends/history`**
+        6. **`GET /friends/history`**
             - **Purpose:** Retrieves product history for all friends.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `timestamp` (String, optional): ISO 8601 formatted timestamp to filter history entries.
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - Friends product histories and product details on success, or an error message on failure.
-        6. **`GET /friends/history/{user_uuid}`**
+        7. **`GET /friends/history/{user_uuid}`**
             - **Purpose:** Retrieves product history for a specific friend.
-            - **Parameters:**
+            - **Requires:**
-                - `user_uuid` (String): The UUID of the friend whose history is being retrieved.
-                - `timestamp` (String, optional): ISO 8601 formatted timestamp to filter history entries.
                 - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
-            - **Returns:**
-                - Friend product history and product details on success, or an error message on failure.
-        7. **`GET /friends/history/{user_uuid}`**
-        - **Purpose:** Retrieves product history for a specific friend.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the friend whose history is being retrieved.
                 - `timestamp` (String, optional): ISO 8601 formatted timestamp to filter history entries.
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - Friend product history and product details on success, or an error message on failure.
         8. **`GET /friends`**
             - **Purpose:** Retrieves the list of current friends.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the friend whose history is being retrieved.
                 - `timestamp` (String, optional): ISO 8601 formatted timestamp to filter history entries.
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - List of a user’s friends including their names and user unique identifiers.
         9. **`POST /friends/notifications`**
             - **Purpose:** Sends a Firebase Cloud Messaging (FCM) notification to a friend about a product.
+            - **Requires:**
+                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Parameters:**
                 - `user_uuid` (String): The UUID of the friend to notify.
                 - `scan_uuid` (String): The unique identifier of the scanned product in history.
                 - `message_type` (String): Either "praise" or "shame".
-                - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
                 - Confirmation message or an error response.

 ### **4.2.
 Databases**

 1. **User Database (MongoDB)**
-   - **Purpose:** Stores user information, authentication details, and friend connections.
-It also manages user product history, Firebase Cloud Messaging (FCM) registration tokens, and interaction tracking.
+    - **Purpose:** Stores user information, authentication details, and friend connections, manages user product history, and Firebase Cloud Messaging (FCM) registration tokens.
     - Collections:
         - **`users`** – Contains user profiles, authentication credentials, and FCM tokens.
-     - **`history`** – Stores scanned product entries for each user, including timestamps and eco-score data.
+        - **`history`** – Stores scanned product IDs and timestamps for each user.
         - **`friends`** – Tracks friend relationships, incoming friend requests, and user interactions.
 2. **Product Database (MongoDB)**
-    - **Purpose:** Maintains product data, including eco-scores, sustainability insights, and recommendations.
+    - **Purpose:** Stores product data, including eco-scores and sustainability insights.
 It integrates with the OpenFoodFacts API to fetch missing product information.
+Recommendations are done on this database, but it does not store recommendations.
     - Collections:
         - **`products`** – Stores product details such as names, categories, eco-scores, and images.

 ### **4.3.
 External Modules**

 1. **Open Food Facts API**
    - **Purpose**: Provides access to product information, including eco-scores and sustainability data, through barcode-based lookups.
 The Open Food Facts API offers a MongoDB data dump for initial database population and is then queried dynamically to ensure products are up-to-date in our MongoDB database.
 2. **Google OAuth API**
-    - **Purpose**: Enables secure authentication by validating user identities with Google ID tokens.
-These tokens are exchanged for JWTs that contain a unique identifier for the user in the users database allowing for us to verify their identity and authenticate them.
+    - **Purpose**: Enables authentication by validating user identities with Google ID tokens.
+These tokens are exchanged for JWTs that contain a unique identifier for the user in the users database allowing to verify their identity and authenticate them.

 ### **4.4.
 Frameworks**